Denim couldn’t stay away from the contemporary art inspiring artists like Anna Weber from Germany and Ian Berry from the UK.

-After a while, clothing begin to convey stories via their everyday use.
+After a while, clothing begins to convey stories via its everyday use.
 Stories about ourselves, others, and their own physical traits.
-They’ll remember things and become one-of-a-kind.
-As if it were a work of art.
+They’ll remember things and become one-of-a-kind as if it were a work of art.

 That’s how she describes her work process: “The pictures are draped with whole garments on the floor, most commonly bottoms.
 I avoid destroying them, only to give respect to the clothes and to the work through other people.
 All pictures were taken with the mobile phone and then edited by photoshop.
 They only exist digitally.”